 If the patient is conscious, give oral glucose (such as 10g GlucoGel or 120ml Lucozade) immediately.
 Following this, monitor the capillary blood glucose levels every 1-2hrs until stable and ensure patient eats complex carbohydrates (e.g. bread) to maintain their BM.

-If no improvement with oral glucose, start IV glucose 1L 10% over 8hrs and monitor BMs.
+If no improvement with oral glucose, start intravenous glucose (such as 1L 10% dextrose over 8hrs) and monitor BMs.

 If the patient is unconscious, start by protecting their airway and start high flow O2.
-Gain IV access and give 100ml of 20% glucose stat.
-If there is any delay in obtaining IV access, give 1mg IM glucagon immediately.
+Gain intravenous access and give intravenous glucose (such as 100ml of 20% dextrose IV) immediately.
+If there is any delay in obtaining IV access, give intramuscular glucagon immediately.

-Once a suitable consciousness level returns, prescribe 1L 10% glucose over 8hrs and monitor the capillary blood glucose regularly to ensure levels are >5mmol.
+Once a suitable consciousness level returns, prescribe ongoing intravenous glucose fluid therapy and monitor the capillary blood glucose regularly to ensure levels are >5mmol; discuss with endocrinology for further advice.

 Intra-Operative Glucose Monitoring